juliogomez/netdevops/README.md

 (pyats) /pyats/demos #
 ```

-As you can see now the output an operator would get when executing the test case, is much more summarized.
+As you can see now the output an operator would get when executing the test case, is much more _summarized_.
 It clearly specifies, in one line per step, if the test passed or not and where you can find the resulting report, output and log files.
 These are extremely useful to easily visualize from a browser how did the tests go, drill down into each specific test and examine the logs about what happened exactly.
 In this case we have decided to store these files in the same directory where we keep the profiling snapshots.

 The `good` directory now stores everything about your network profile when things work _fine_.
 Let's mess it up again, by connecting to the system and shutting down interface Loopback 1.